TCGV/blog/_posts/2019-07-23-integrating-third-party-modules.md

 }
 ```

-Each one of these illustrative classes would be dependent on a third-party module from the underlying bank for implementing the interface behaviors.
+Each one of these illustrative classes would be dependent on a third-party module from the underlying bank for implementing interface behaviors.

-Then, the factory interface implementation would be responsible for instantiating the appropriate bank account object according to the bank it belongs, for instance:
+Then, the factory interface implementation would be responsible for instantiating the appropriate bank account object from an `AccountNumber`, according to the bank it belongs, for instance:

 ```csharp
 public class USABankAccountFactory : BankAccountFactory